arangodb/docs/3.7/installation-compiling-debian.md

 based system.
 It was tested using a fresh Debian Testing machine on Amazon EC2.
 For completeness, the steps pertaining to AWS are also included here.

+{% hint 'info' %}
+ArangoDB v3.7 requires at least g++ 9.2 as compiler.
+Older versions, especially g++ 7, do not work anymore unlike for ArangoDB v3.6 and older.
+{% endhint %}

 Launch the VM
 -------------